What is Building Control?

 - A service to offer contractual protection to a client in a contract with a builder.
 This is a matter for contract law.

-- A 100% guarantee of compliance .
-It plays an important part to educate and to reduce risk, but building control does not remove the obligation of the builder to achieve compliance with the Building Regulations.
+- A 100% guarantee of compliance.
+It plays an important part to educate and to reduce risk, but building control does not remove the obligation of the person carrying out the work to achieve compliance with the Building Regulations.

 Unlike Local Authority Building Control, Approved Inspectors undergo a rigorous licensing procedure every 5 years to ensure that the service they offer, and the staff they employ are of the highest professional standard.